Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 )

 The plugin tests can be run with "cargo test -- --nocapture".
-Normally, Rust does not print logs, but with nocapture, they will be printed to the console.
-In @plugin-test-output an output of the plugin test can be seen.
+Normally, Rust does not print logs when running tests, but with the nocapture flag, this behavior can be disabled.
+In @plugin-test-output-success an output of the plugin test can be seen. @plugin-test-output-fail shows how the output looks like if a test has failed.

-#align(
-  center, [#figure(
+#columns(
+  2, [
+    #figure(
+      img("pluginTestOutputSuccess.png", width: 100%, extension: "figures"), caption: [Plugin test output success], )<plugin-test-output-success>
+    #colbreak()
+    #figure(
-      img("pluginTestOutput.png", width: 60%, extension: "figures"), caption: [Plugin test output], )<plugin-test-output>],
+      img("pluginTestOutputFail.png", width: 100%, extension: "figures"), caption: [Plugin test output fail], )<plugin-test-output-fail>
+  ],
 )

 #subsection("Plugin System Implementation")